ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.6.6.
 EC2 Instance Store

 - Local **block storage** attached to an instance.
-- Physically connected to one EC2 host.
+- Physically connected to **one** EC2 host.
   - They are isolated to that one specific host.
   - Instances on that host can access them.
-- Highest storage performance in AWS.
+- Highest storage performance in AWS (up to 2M IOPS for some instances)
 - Included in instance price, use it or lose it since you already paid for it.
-- Can be attached ONLY at launch.
+- Can be attached **ONLY at launch**.
 Cannot be attached later.

 Each instance has a collection of volumes that are locked to that specific host.
 If the instance moves, the data is lost.